-resources: A resource is an I2RS-specific use of memory, storage, or execution that a client may consume due to its I2RS operations.
+- resources: A resource is an I2RS-specific use of memory, storage, or execution that a client may consume due to its I2RS operations.
 The amount of each such resource that a client may consume in the context of a particular agent may be constrained based upon the client's security role.
 An example of such a resource could include the number of notifications registered for.
-These are not protocol-specific resources or network-specific resources.

-role or security role: A security role specifies the scope, resources, priorities, etc. that a client or agent has.

-identity: A client is associated with exactly one specific identity.
+These are not protocol-specific resources or network-specific resources. - role or security role: A security role specifies the scope, resources, priorities, etc. that a client or agent has.
+Multiple identities may use the same security role. - identity: A client is associated with exactly one specific identity.
 State can be attributed to a particular identity.
-It is possible for multiple communication channels to use the same identity; in that case, the assumption is that the associated client is coordinating such communication.

-secondary identity: An I2RS Client may supply a secondary opaque identity that is not interpreted by the I2RS Agent.
-An example use is when the I2RS Client is a go-between for multiple applications and it is necessary to track which application has requested a particular operation.
+It is possible for multiple communication channels to use the same identity; in that case, the assumption is that the associated client is coordinating such communication. - secondary identity: An I2RS Client may supply a secondary opaque identity that is not interpreted by the I2RS Agent.
+An example use is when the I2RS Client is a go-between for multiple applications and it is necessary to track which application has requested a particular operation. - Groups: NETCONF Network Access [RFC6536] refers uses the term group in terms of an Administrative group which supports support the well-established distinction between a root account and other types of less-privileged conceptual user accounts.
+Group still refers to a single identity (e.g. root) which is shared by a group of users.